Sparks, Nevada: Transportation

-The Regional Transportation Commission of Washoe County (RTC) operates a city bus system that services the cities of Reno and Sparks.
+The Regional Transportation Commission of Washoe County (RTC) operates a city bus system that serves the cities of Reno and Sparks.

 Sparks is served by the nearby Reno–Tahoe International Airport.

 Rail

 The Union Pacific Railroad runs east–west through the center of Sparks.
 The Union Pacific has a significant rail yard south of I-80, just south and adjacent to the Nugget Hotel/Casino towers in downtown Sparks, and is a central part of the area's industrial park.
 Passenger rail service to the Sparks Amtrak Station ended in 2009, although service continues in neighboring Reno by the California Zephyr.

 Roads

 Interstate 80 runs east–west through Sparks.
 State Route 445 (Pyramid Way), El Rancho Drive, Sullivan Lane, Rock Boulevard, Sparks Boulevard, Vista Boulevard, and State Route 659 (McCarran Blvd) are the city's major north–south thoroughfares.
 Pyramid Way runs from Nugget Avenue in downtown Sparks to Pyramid Lake, about 35 miles north of the city, and has been designated a Nevada Scenic Byway.